 We are committed to developing, cultivating and supporting open source projects and communities.

-eBPF and Envoy: We actively use and promote popular open source projects like eBPF and Envoy.
-Calico provides a pluggable data plane architecture enabling support for multiple data planes, including standard Linux, eBPF, and Windows.
-Calico also integrates with Envoy to provide observability functionality.
+eBPF, Envoy, and WireGuard: We actively use and promote popular open-source projects like eBPF, Envoy, and WireGuard.
+Calico provides a pluggable data-plane architecture enabling support for multiple data planes, including standard Linux, eBPF, and Windows.
+Calico also integrates with Envoy to provide observability functionality, and uses WireGuard to encrypt all in-cluster communications.

 The global Calico community is large and growing.
 We deliver more than 100 free technical training sessions annually to thousands of community members.
 We also offer free, self-paced Calico certification programs.

 Calico is used by leading companies, including HanseMerkur, Merck, Mindbody, RealPage, L3Harris, Discover, AT&T, and ServiceNow.